 Sicily is the largest island in the Mediterranean Sea, lying just off the southern coast of Italy.
 Along with a few minor islands close by, it is officially referred to as “Regione Siciliana” or the Sicily region.
 Separated from Italy by the narrow Strait of Messina, this is a major tourist and cultural area.
 The island’s most prominent landmark is Mount Etna.
 It is the tallest active volcano in Europe.
 Additionally, it is one of the most active volcanos in the world.

-The earliest evidence of humans living on the island dates back to 12,000 BC.
-However, there is additional evidence that, around 750 BC, Sicily was home to a dozen Greek colonies.
-Subsequently, over the next 600 years the Sicilian Wars raged and continuous conflict aflicted the area.
+The earliest evidence of humans living on Sicily dates back to 12,000 BC.
+However, there is additional evidence that around 750 BC, Sicily was home to a dozen Greek colonies.
+Subsequently, over the next 600 years, the Sicilian Wars raged and continuous conflict-afflicted the area.

-Sicily has a very rich and unique culture, especially with regard to the literature, cuisine, arts, music, and architecture.
+Sicily has a vibrant and unique culture, especially concerning the literature, cuisine, arts, music, and architecture.

 It is home to some important archaeological sites, such as the Necropolis of Pantalica, the Valley of the Temples, Erice and Selinunte.

 Weather and Climate